Full Hunter's Moon: How Will This Phenomenon Affect The Zodiacs?

 – What time is the full hunter’s moon?

-In India, it is slated to begin on 29 October at 1:06 am IST and end at 2:23 am on the same morning.
+In Malaysia, it is slated to begin on 29 October at 3:36 am MYT and end at 4:53 am on the same morning.

 – How does a full moon affect humans?